GDXRepo/RLog/README.md

 ### Filtering

 All logs you are saving will be stored in memory.
-Sometimes you may need to extract stored messages for the further purposes.
+Sometimes you may need to extract stored messages for a further purposes.

 The first method declared as: